 Thanks so much for your interest, and we look forward to reading your work.
 Please be familiar with the magazine and our mission before you submit.

-For 2018, there will be no submission fees thanks to 80+ generous donors.
+For 2023, there will be no submission fees thanks to our generous donors.

 In your cover letter, we encourage you to include information that you would like us to know, such as whether, if we choose to publish it, this submission will be your first publication.